 Jiyeon “Jenny” Baek, an international student from Seoul, South Korea, accounts her own culture that perpetuates the idea of the fairer you are, the better.
 Anyone who has tan skin is often faced with rejection and are shunned or singled out in South Korea. from Her Campus: Colorism and How K-Pop Fits Into the Mix

-It’s interesting to me how it is human nature to find differences within people versus commonalities.
+It’s interesting how it is human nature to find differences within people versus commonalities.
 And it’s these differences that lead to the attainment of more resources … the basic drive of human survival from caveman days.

 Colorism starts at home and, as such, can be defeated by discussing with kids a more accepting message about loving the skin you are in.
 These picture books can help with that discussion, though I note that there are no picture books about colorism with Asian characters.
 If you know of any, please share!
 Thank you!

 p.s.
 I wanted to add a middle grade novel in verse that covers this topic as well.
 As I recall this excellent book, those with lighter skin worked less dangerous jobs for more pay versus those with darker skin.

 Silver People: Voices from the Panama Canal by Margarita Engle